Sean Murphy Player Props: Braves vs. Brewers

 - The pitching staff for the Brewers has a collective 8.5 K/9, which ranks 18th in the league.

-- The Brewers have a 3.94 team ERA that ranks 11th across all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (117 total, 1.2 per game).
+- Brewers pitchers combine to rank 21st in baseball in home runs surrendered (119 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.